+Car insurance excess is an amount you have to pay in the event of a claim.
 There are two types of excess; compulsory and voluntary.
-We set your compulsory excess and you choose your voluntary excess.
+An insurer sets your compulsory excess and you choose your voluntary excess.
 Both amounts are automatically added together and this is what you will have to pay in the event of making a claim.

 The amount of excess you pay when you claim may vary depending on:

+The amount you pay is outlined in your policy schedule.
 It’s also important that you only purchase or renew your car insurance policy if you’re happy with the excess amount.

 This is the fixed amount pre-set by your insurer to be paid if you make a claim on your car insurance.
-The excess level tends to be higher for new drivers with less driving experience, or those who drive high performance cars - depending on the car's insurance group.
+The excess level tends to be higher for new drivers with less driving experience, or those who drive high-performance cars - depending on the car's insurance group.

 Voluntary excess gives you control over the cost of your car insurance.
 You decide how much to pay.
 Added to your compulsory excess, you will need to pay both in the event of an accident so make sure you can afford to pay this amount.

 You will need to pay your excess if you’re in an accident and you make a claim, even if it wasn’t your fault.
 The good news is you may be able to recover this amount from your car insurance provider if there is evidence that the accident was someone else’s fault.